 Jason Li, Exercise Science BS, USAW LVL2, Catalyst Athletics LVL1, NSCA-CPT

 It is extremely important that the coach understands these challenges when they are considering certain programming guidelines for their masters athletes.
-Even with regular resistance training it hasn’t shown significant mitigation of muscle loss in older lifters if the training is not sufficiently heavy or done with enough speed as both have been shown to stimulate bigger motor units to help prevent breakdown.
-While these are easy to program for a younger lifter the number of overloading sessions are going to be much more dispersed for an older athlete since they have a harder time recovering from hard training.
+Even with regular resistance training, it hasn’t been shown to have significant mitigation of muscle loss in older lifters if the training is not sufficiently heavy or done with enough speed.
+Both have been shown to stimulate bigger motor units to help prevent breakdown.
+While it is easier to program for a younger lifter, the number of overloading sessions are going to be much more dispersed for an older athlete since they have a harder time recovering from heavy training.
 Heavy training or speed training sessions will have a much larger impact on joints that will take longer to recover from.

-They may also have persistent joint soreness from the lifts that lasts longer than normal.
-It’s important that the coach not attempt to push more volume and weight during this period as these can easily develop into overuse injuries or create negative adaptations in the tissue i.e. spasming, less tissue compliance, instability, or microtrauma to the tissue that doesn’t heal properly.
-The coach may have to make adjustments more frequently for this athlete, such as lifts off blocks or partial movements, if they can’t set up properly off the floor due to limited mobility.
-For the coaches that are facing mobility challenges the utmost patience is needed and also a realistic outlook as a 70 year old beginner that has never done any barbell lifting may never gain enough mobility to do a full snatch from the floor.
+They may also have persistent joint soreness from the lifts that last longer than normal.
+It is important that the coach not attempt to push more volume and weight during this period as these can easily develop into overuse injuries or create negative adaptations in the tissue i.e. spasming, less tissue compliance, instability, or microtrauma to the tissue that doesn’t heal properly.
+The coach may have to make adjustments more frequently for the athlete, such as lifts off blocks or partial movements, if they can’t set up properly off the floor due to limited mobility.
+For the coaches that are facing mobility challenges, the utmost patience is needed and also a realistic outlook for what the goals are.
+A 70 year old beginner that has never done any barbell lifting may never gain enough mobility to do a full snatch from the floor.
 It might also be good to consider switching to split variations as this requires much less flexibility than their squat counterparts.

 Traditional speed training seen in other sporting disciplines are largely ineffective for Olympic Lifting training as they require the use of light weights not more than 30-40% of a 1RM or just their body weight.
 The velocity and timing of a 30-40% lift is so fast, that focusing most of the training in this range in attempts to improve a lifter’s speed actually changes their motor recruitment pattern and inter/intramuscular coordination in such a way that there is little improvement in lifts at 100%.
 There have been many studies that show programs focusing on speed training yield little or no improvement in absolute strength.
 While speed training doesn’t transfer over as well to Olympic lifting directly, it can offer some unique benefits to a masters athlete’s nervous system, rate coding, and nerve conduction speeds.
-Rather than trying to make a masters athlete sprint the coach could probably program several small phases of box jumps and smaller medium response jump sequences to try and capture some of benefits even if it’s just a little.
+Rather than trying to make a masters athlete sprint, the coach could probably program several small phases of box jumps and smaller medium response jump sequences to try and capture some of these benefits, even if it’s just a little.
 Primary focus should be on things like squats, deadlifts, pressing, and overhead squatting.
 Jumps should be included only as a means to improve general body control with maximal intent during movements second to strength training.

 These are very general recommendations for programming.
-While most programs should have an element of individualization there is a greater need to treat each masters athlete differently since they all have their own limitations.
+While most programs should have an element of individualization, there is an even greater need to treat each masters athlete differently since they all have their own limitations.
 Older athletes will have to take it much slower and will have to make adjustments to their programs more often than younger ones even if they’re both masters category.
 Care must be taken by the coach to have the lifter lift safely as an injury can be more difficult to recover from.
 The amount of work that the coach can expect each session should probably be less as these athletes have a more difficult time recovering from fatigue.
 Barbell lifting is a sport that doesn’t have an age cutoff for participation but special considerations need to be weighed for the overall health of the lifter.